-Friedman and his economists believed that allowing the market to operate without any interferences from the state, they would eventually reach a state of equilibrium.
+Friedman and his economists believed that by allowing the market to operate without any interference from the state, they would eventually reach a state of equilibrium.

 Yet, as Klein states in the book, inflation rose to 375 percent by 1974 after the introduction of these policies, the highest rate in the world and twice what it was under Allende.